Praxelis clematidea flower

 How to Identify Praxelis.

 Praxelis clematidea is an upright herb that grows from seed and also grows vegetatively.
+Its stems have a cover of soft downy hairs.

-Photosynthetic Pathway: Praxelis is a C3 weed.
+Photosynthetic Pathway: It is a C3 weed.

-Category: It is a broadleaf (Dicot) weed.
+Category: Praxelis is a broadleaf (Dicot) weed.

 Height: Praxelis grows to a height of 40 to 50 cm